efkan/content-filter/README.md

 # Content-filter
 <span>[![Build Status](https://travis-ci.org/efkan/content-filter.svg?branch=master)](https://travis-ci.org/efkan/content-filter)</span>

-The module returns an *Express.js middleware* that is used for to examine URL and HTML body contents of the request (by using body-parser) to block requests that have forbidden characters.
-In this way, `content-filter` provides protection against NoSQL (like MongoDB) injection attacks on Node.js .
+Filters coming HTML content for any character, character set or a word and returns an *Express.js middleware*.
+The middleware examines URL and HTML body contents of the request (by using body-parser) and blocks the request and returns a message if there is a forbidden character.
+In this way, provides protection against NoSQL (like MongoDB) injection attacks for Node.js applications.

 What are the risks;<br>
 <a href='https://www.owasp.org/index.php/Testing_for_NoSQL_injection'>https://www.owasp.org/index.php/Testing_for_NoSQL_injection</a><br>